Plastic Surgery Guide Korea Updates & Prices

 New Medical Tourism Visa Policies

-Starting January 2026, South Korea expanded its Medical Tourism Visa (C-3-M) eligibility, allowing patients to stay up to 90 days for treatment and recovery.
+Starting January South Korea expanded its Medical Tourism Visa (C-3-M) eligibility, allowing patients to stay up to 90 days for treatment and recovery.
 Companions traveling with medical tourists can now also receive extended stays under the same visa category — a significant improvement for international patients requiring post-operative care.
+Read about KCS.surgery korea.

 Mandatory Surgeon Credential Verification

-The Korean Ministry of Health and Welfare introduced stricter enforcement of the Medical Service Act in early 2026, requiring all clinics serving foreign patients to prominently display surgeon credentials, board certifications, and malpractice insurance details in English.
+The Korean Ministry of Health and Welfare introduced stricter enforcement of the Medical Service Act in early requiring all clinics serving foreign patients to prominently display surgeon credentials, board certifications, and malpractice insurance details in English.
 Always verify your surgeon’s credentials through the Korean Medical Association (KMA) online registry before committing to a procedure.
+Read about best korean dermatology clinic.

 Informed Consent in Multiple Languages

-A landmark 2025 court ruling led to new guidelines mandating informed consent documents be available in at least English, Chinese, and Japanese for clinics designated as “Medical Tourism Facilities.”
+A landmark court ruling led to new guidelines mandating informed consent documents be available in at least English, Chinese, and Japanese for clinics designated as “Medical Tourism Facilities.”
 This protects international patients and ensures you fully understand procedural risks before signing anything.
+Read about board certified dermatologist seoul review.

 Double Eyelid Surgery (Blepharoplasty)